-For those of you who are unaware, my wonderful Mum has been visiting with me in England lately.
+My wonderful Mum has been visiting from Canada recently, which makes me very happy.
 While she has been my partner in crime on more than one adventure, today she set off on her own.

 She had read in the Bucks Free Press that the Duke and Duchess of Cambridge would be coming to our neck of the woods to visit the Child Bereavement organization at the Clare Charity Centre in Saunderton.

 Mum prepped for this and went in with a plan.
 And I believed that when I returned from school that day there were two distinct possibilities: